c-toolbox/C-Play/docs/guides/setup/sgct.md

 parent: Setup C-Play
 ---

-## SGCT
+# Cluster configuration

-SGCT (Simple Graphics Cluster Toolkit) is the backend that handles communication between master and nodes in a cluster setup, and the setup of windows and viewports based on configuration files.
+The backend that enables management and cluster rendering is handled by a library called SGCT (Simple Graphics Cluster Toolkit).
+It handles communication between master and nodes in a cluster setup, as well as the setup of windows and viewports based on configuration files.
 The documentation can be found here:

  - [SGCT Docs](https://sgct.github.io)